RiannYM/ISA616-Project2-Group16/README.md

 41.  survey_salary: numeric, survey, student reported salary
 42.  survey_state: text, survey, student reported state in which job is located

+## Project Deliverable
+The final Deliverable will contain:
+* A RMD file that was used to prepare the data for interpretation.
+The file contains information on what was done to clean and prepare the data for the purpose of the analysis.
+The file is easily reproducible with commentary one each decison made in the data cleaning process along with an explanation for the reasoning behind said decisions.
+* The CSV with the cleaned data exported from the RMD
+* The original data provided prior to the data cleaning
+* A dhasboard deliverable containing 3 insights and recommendations along with various interactive graphs and visuals to support the analysis and findings provided to the client
 # Conclusion of Project

 The conclusion of the testing is that the number of internships, by itself, does not have a significantly high relationship with the salary students receive after graduation.